andi1984/kirby-stackexchange-plugin/README.md

 Why?
 ----
-So the last months I personally used Stack Exchange (in special Stack Overflow) a lot and a wish arose that it would be nice to show StackExchange Posts, Comments, Profiles etc. live on a Website without taking pictures of posts or copying text passages.
+So the last months I personally used Stack Exchange (in special Stack Overflow) a lot and the wish arose to show StackExchange Posts, Comments, Profiles etc. live on a Website without taking pictures of posts or copying text passages.

 Furthermore I got in contact with [Kirby CMS](https://github.com/bastianallgeier/kirbycms "Kirby CMS") the last few weeks and I love to use this lightweight tool for personal usage.